 - Social media links are there to build trust.

-- There are multiple actions you can take next (which is also a problem, as you’ll soon see).
+- You can take multiple actions next (which is also a problem, as you’ll soon see).

 - The one-column template works for any device.